sqliteai/sqlite-sync-react-native/README.md

 - 🧩 **Offline-First, Automatic Sync**
   Wrap your app with `SQLiteSyncProvider` to get a local database with automatic, bi-directional cloud synchronization.
 Your app works fully offline, and all local changes are synced seamlessly when online.

-- 🪝 **React Hooks Designed for Sync-Aware Data**
+- 🪝 **React Hooks with Reactive Queries**
-  Use hooks like `useSqliteSyncQuery` and `useOnSqliteSync` to automatically refresh your UI when changes are synced from the cloud — keeping your app up-to-date without boilerplate code.
+  Use `useSqliteSyncQuery` for table-level reactivity and `useOnTableUpdate` for row-level notifications.
+Your UI automatically updates when data changes, locally or from the cloud — no manual refresh needed.

 - 🔧 **Zero-Configuration Extension Loading**
   The SQLite Sync extension is automatically loaded and configured for you.